Ally Bank CD rates review

 - Email address and phone number.

 During or after your application, you’ll need to fund your account.
-You can use the following methods:
+You can use the following ways to fund your account.

 - Make an online transfer from an Ally bank account.